Important Hormones That Decrease With Age

 Testosterone levels decrease with age.
 In men the progressive decrease of testosterone with age is called andropause.

-Estrogen is the major sex hormone in women and it is also produced in lesser quantities in men.
-Besides its effects on the female reproductive system estrogen also promotes youthful cell behavior.
+Estrogen is the term commonly used, however, there are actually 3 estrogen hormones; estradiol, estriol, and estrone.
+Estrogen is a major sex hormone in women and it is also produced in lesser quantities in men.
+Besides its effects on the female reproductive system it also promotes youthful cell behavior.
 It supports a wide range of tissues and organs including the heart, brain, liver, bones, urinary tract, skin, and blood vessels.
 Cognitive activity, mood, and memory are also supported by estrogen.

 Estrogen production decreases with age, with the end result being menopause in women, and the age and disease promoting effects that come with menopause.